 - 1 tablespoon fennel seeds

-- 1/2 to 1 tablespoon finely chopped or crumbled guindilla pepper (optional; you can substitute a pinch crushed red pepper flakes)
+- 1/2 to 1 tablespoon finely chopped or crumbled guindilla pepper or pinch crushed red pepper flakes (optional)

 - 2 cloves garlic, peeled